 Overview of each section of the keyboard

-The alphanumeric keyboard is the primary portion of the keyboard that contains letters, numbers, punctuation, and some of the symbol keys.
-Today, most users use a QWERTY style keyboards, as shown in the below illustration.
+The alphanumeric keyboard is the primary portion of the keyboard with letters, numbers, punctuation, and some symbol keys.
+Today, most users use QWERTY keyboards, as shown in the illustrations.
 You can tell if you are using a QWERTY keyboard by looking at the first six letters to see if they spell "QWERTY."

 The function keys or F1 through F12 or F19 keys are used in programs as shortcut keys to performed frequently performed tasks.
 For example, the F1 key is the key to open the online help for most programs.

 On some keyboards, the function keys may be used to activate additional functions on a computer.
 Used in combination with the Fn key, the function keys can activate other functions, like changing screen brightness, accessing media controls, or turning off the computer.

 Control and toggle keys